bmatsuo/dpll/README.md

 DPLL satisfiability solver based on [MiniSat](https://github.com/niklasso/minisat).

-The goal of the DPLL is to provide a library that applications can use for constraint solving.
+The goal of project is to provide a SAT package that practical Go applications can use for constraint solving.
 A command line program is provided though it should not be expected to outperform MiniSat.

 ##License (MIT)